 Demetrio Stratos – Le Sirene (1978)

-+ EM about scores in sound poetry
++ EM on scores in sound poetry

 Augusto De Campos – Tensão (1956, recorded 1992)